The boy with yellow cap,

 that “material must be given a chance.
 The original idea changes – and it has

 to change.
-Its no point just blindly executing a plan, instead the material
+Its no point just blindly executing a plan, instead

 should be given its own voice.
 You cannot walk over material – thats how a

 Wood is a familiar material for Gröhn- Soininen from her student days in

 Turku Drawing School where she